Is Making Etsy Star Seller Worth It? Explained

 Prioritize your customer service!

-If you are prioritizing your customer service though and making your customers happy, this will result in higher ratings, return buyers, etc. Which is more important!
-But it also means that if you simply focus on your customer service, that some of these metrics for the Star Seller program will come on their own.
+If you are prioritizing your customer service and making your customers happy, this will result in higher ratings, return buyers, etc., which is more important.
+But it also means that if you simply focus on your customer service, some of these metrics for the Star Seller program will come on their own.

 Yes, it does mean you need to put more work into responding promptly.
 Or, setting up a system for auto-reply to help you maintain these messages.
 But otherwise, most of the other requirements should be things that come if you are providing the most top-notch customer service and bringing in consistent orders!